 What you need to know

 Surgeons treat injuries, diseases, and deformities through operations.
-Using a variety of instruments, a surgeon corrects physical deformities, repairs bone and tissue after injuries, or performs preventive or elective surgeries on patients.
+Using a variety of instruments, they correct physical deformities, repair bone and tissue after injuries, or perform preventive or elective surgeries on patients.

 - Update charts and patient information to show current findings and treatments